onflow/fcl-js/packages/dev-wallet/README.md

 - **`color`** -- A 6 character hex color, could be used by the dApp for personalization
 - **`bio`** -- A small amount of text that a user can use to express themselves

-If we can give dApp developers a solid foundation in which to start with, which we belive the above (public profile starter kit) would do, our hopes are they will need to rely less on storing their own copy of data in their own databases.
+If we can give dApp developers a solid foundation of usable information that is in the direct control of the users from the very start, which we belive the above fields would do, our hopes are they can rely more on the chain and will need to store less in their own database.
-If FCL can do this for them, easier and for free, and always be up to date, many wont need to store their own copy, we consider this a big win.

 Private data on the other hand has more use cases than general data.
 It is pretty easy to imagine ordering something and needing information like contact details and where to ship something.

-Eventually we would love to see that sort of thing handled completely on-chain, securely, privately and safely, but in the interm it probably means storing a copy of data in a database.
+Eventually we would love to see that sort of thing handled completely on-chain, securely, privately and safely, but in the interm it probably means storing a copy of data in a database when its needed, and allowed by a user.

-We think our thoughts here are fairly straight forward.
+The process of a dApp receiving private data is as follows:
-The dApp requests the scopes they want up front `fcl.config().put("challenge.scope", "email+shippingAddress")`.
+1. The dApp requests the scopes they want up front `fcl.config().put("challenge.scope", "email+shippingAddress")`.
-The User authenticates `fcl.authenticate()` and inside the Wallet Providers authentication process decides its okay for the dApp to know both the `email` and the `shippingAddress`.
+2. The User authenticates `fcl.authenticate()` and inside the Wallet Providers authentication process decides its okay for the dApp to know both the `email` and the `shippingAddress`.
 The User should be able to decide which information to share, if any at all.
-When the dApp needs the information they can request it from FCLs current cache of data, if it isnt there the dApp needs to be okay with that and ajust accodingly.
+3. When the dApp needs the information they can request it from FCLs current cache of data, if it isnt there the dApp needs to be okay with that and adjust accodingly.

-Below are the scopes we are suggesting to support privately:
+Below are the scopes we are thinking of supporting privately:
 FCL will only publicly and privately try to fetch these when specified up front by a dApp.

 - **`email`**